sporule/big-data-cluster/README.md

 This docker image is for development purpose, you should not use it for production without updating the configuration.
 I have modified some images and added some new features.
 You may find more information on [Sporule Blog](https://www.sporule.com) .

+This project is in github : [sporule/big-data-cluster](https://github.com/sporule/big-data-cluster).
+You can also find it from docker hub: [sporule/big-data-cluster](https://hub.docker.com/repository/docker/sporule/big-data-cluster/general).

 ## Changes

 ## 02/10/2020

 - Upgraded to Debian 10
+- Upgraded to OpenJDK 11
+- Upgraded to Python 3.7.3
+- Upgraded to Hadoop 3.3.0
+- Upgraded to Hive 3.1.2
+- Upgrade to Spark 3.0.1

 ## 01/10/2020